Notifications#

 Notification parameters and secrets#

-The notification parameters often contain sensitive information, such as Slack webhooks Git tokens, etc.
+The notification parameters often contain sensitive information, such as Slack webhooks, Git tokens, etc.

 and secret_params